John-Dig/AnimalShelter.Solution/README.md

 ## Making API Calls
-* Make API calls from the command line with `curl`; from your browser with swagger, which should load automatically when you run the program; or from Postman.
+* Make API calls from the command line with $`curl`; from your browser with swagger, which should load automatically when you run the program; or from Postman.

 ### Endpoints
 - (v1) GET http://localhost/api/v1/animals [includes optional search query parameters `name` and `species`]